About Asbestos Exposure at Green River District Health Department — Bowling Green

 Heat and Frost Insulators and Direct Asbestos Contact

-- Mixed and applied Johns-Manville Thermobestos insulation to boiler systems by hand, generating clouds of fiber-laden dust with every pour and tamp
+- Mixed and applied Thermobestos** insulation to boiler systems by hand, generating clouds of fiber-laden dust with every pour and tamp

 - Worked without respiratory protection or any hazard warning from manufacturers, suppliers, or facility management